 Colorado Springs Domestic Violence Attorney

-Domestic violence happens every day in Colorado Springs, to people of all ages, backgrounds, and ethnicities; from the poorest ghettos to the most expensive mansions.
+Domestic violence happens every day to people of all ages, backgrounds, and ethnicities; from the poorest ghettos to the most expensive mansions.

-In an average year, the Colorado Springs Police Department receives 15,000 – 20,000 domestic violence calls, and makes about 3,000 related arrests.
+In an average year, the Colorado Springs Police Department receives 15,000 – 20,000 domestic abuse calls and makes about 3,000 related arrests.